pingcap/docs-tidb-operator/en/get-started.md

     mysql>
     ```

-    Here are some commands you can execute after connecting to the cluster to see some of the functionality available in TiDB:
+    Here are some commands you can execute after connecting to the cluster to see some of the functionality available in TiDB.
+(Some of these require TiDB 4.0; if you've deployed an earlier version, upgrade by consulting the [Upgrade TiDB Cluster](#upgrade-tidb-cluster) section).

     ```
     mysql> create table hello_world (id int unsigned not null auto_increment primary key, v varchar(32));